petrzilkovah/english-for-designers/03-aboutness/case-study.md

 # Povstalec - VŠKK students magazine
+- (very busy) February 2020
+- Design of a whole magazine (from layout to type to cover to illustration)
+- Hana Petržílková
 ## Magazine making from 0 to 100 (or 50) in a month.
 This design project was completely accidental on my part.
 It concerns VŠKK students magazine (at the time I didn't even know we have a magazine).
 The editorial office lost the graphic designer and was now looking for a designer who would help them with the newest issue (VERY quickly).